stxrgirly/DSA/README.md

 # DSA
-all the comprehensive codes for Data Structures and Algorithms
+Consists of the comprehensive codes for Data Structures and Algorithms